zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_01_en-US_ARCHITECTURE_OF_THE_ECHO.md

 ### 3.1 What Constitutes the "Voice"?

-The primordial voice is not a single event but a **complete causal structure**—the totality of a branch's history up to the moment of cascade propagation.
+The primordial voice is not a single event but a **complete causal structure**, the totality of a branch's history up to the moment of cascade propagation.
 When a civilization achieves Aetherion-class coherence and initiates branch-transition, they transmit not merely themselves but the entire ontological momentum of their reality.

 ### 3.2 Echo Fidelity and Divergence